 QUICK ANSWER- There are many theories about what exactly it is but evidence shows it is most likely a Sauropod Dinosaur.
 We come to this conclusion based on the descriptions it uses and what the word Behemoth is defined as.

-The word behemoth has its root in the Hebrew Language.
+The origin of the word behemoth has its root in the Hebrew Language.
 It is the Hebrew word b’hemah meaning beast.
-Behemoth means “colossal beast”.
+Hence we define Behemoth as “colossal beast”.

-The Behemoth Bible account is found in Job chapter 40 but like every other place in the Bible, context is important.
+The Behemoths definition and Bible account is found in Job chapter 40 but like every other place in the Bible, context is important.

 In the Book of Job, we find a man who undergoes a huge test and loses everything dear to him.
 It looks like God is hidden from him.
 Even his friends accuse Job of sinning and causing trouble.